 So the first step to this recipe is to make the salsa.
 This can be done the night before to make your morning cooking easier.

-Next, cook the veggies.
+Next, cook the veggies with a scoop of the salsa.
 I like to do this in a separate pan from my eggs because I find it easier to judge the cooking times.
 Needless to say, GreenPan nonstick cookware is a breeze to clean up.

-When the salsa and veggies are finished, I start cooking the eggs and stir the vegetables in halfway through.
-This might be a personal preference, but I like to take my eggs of the stovetop while they’re still a little bit runny to keep them from overcooking while I assemble the tacos.
+When the salsa and veggies are finished, I start cooking the eggs and stir in the vegetables halfway through.
+This might be a personal preference, but I like to take my eggs off the stovetop while they’re still a little bit runny to keep them from overcooking while I assemble the tacos.

-Assemble the tacos with more salsa, avocado and a dash of pepper.
-These are dairy free because I’m not a huge fan of cheese in my eggs.
-If you use corn tortillas, they’re also gluten free (check the label of your tortillas to make sure).
+Assemble the tacos with more salsa, avocado, and a dash of pepper.
+These are dairy-free because I’m not a huge fan of cheese in my eggs.
+If you use corn tortillas, they’re also gluten-free (check the label of your tortillas to make sure).
+Enjoy!

 - 1 large yellow tomato, diced